-Happenings of the Month
+If the Month Happening

 MEMBERSHIP DUES

 As announced more prominently elsewhere on this page, ARRL dues have been raised effective July 1st.
 Although we believe that League members generally will feel, from their contacts with everyday life, that a rise in dues at this time is an expected and a reasonable thing, perhaps you will want to know more specifically some of the reasons which prompted our Board of Directors to take the action.